Plan for retirement

 - uninsured car accidents

 - unpaid fines.

 You can nominate an Enduring Power of Attorney to manage your assets and financial affairs.
-You may want to if you can’t do it yourself due to illness, an accident or a victim of abuse.
-Find out more at one of our free FIS seminars.
+You may want to do so if you can’t do it yourself due to illness or an accident, or if you’re a victim of abuse.

-Read about memory loss, dementia and your money on the Australian Securities and Investment Commission’s MoneySmart website.
+Read about memory loss, dementia and your money on the Moneysmart website.